 In 2012, the NCI awarded a five-year, $11.5 million SPORE grant to the Sarcoma Alliance for Research through Collaboration (SARC), a not-for-profit consortium representing physician clinician-scientists from several institutions who are dedicated to cooperative research leading to new sarcoma treatments.
 It was only the second SPORE ever awarded for studying this disease.

-Raphael Pollock, MD, PhD, director of Ohio State’s Division of Surgical Oncology and chief of surgical services at the OSUCCC – James, is principal investigator (PI) for the SPORE, a multi-institutional collaboration that contains four research projects along with separate cores for administration, tissue and pathology, clinical trials and biostatistics.
+Raphael Pollock, MD, PhD, director of The Ohio State University Comprehensive Cancer Center, is principal investigator (PI) for the SPORE, a multi-institutional collaboration that contains four research projects along with separate cores for administration, tissue and pathology, clinical trials and biostatistics.
 It also has a Career Development Program and a Developmental Research Program.
 Besides serving as overall PI, Pollock is co-PI for one of the four research projectsand leads the administrative core.

 - Provide the infrastructure for collaboration on translational research for sarcoma